-Oil Pulling 101: Why & How to Oil Pull
+Oil Pulling 101: How to Oil Pull & the Science Behind It

 Maybe you’ve heard of an Ayurvedic oil pulling treatment, but you’re not sure what it means or how oil pulling works.
 Or maybe you’re wondering whether there is any actual benefit to putting oil in your mouth.
-While the science is still out on many of the benefits of oil pulling, there are some recent studies that back much of its effectiveness.
+If so, you've come to the right place to learn about oil pulling and the scientific studies that back much of its effectiveness.
 1

 Oil pulling is referred to in Ayurvedic texts as kavala or gundusha, and it claims such health benefits as improving oral flora, preventing tooth decay, alleviating bad breath, and strengthening the tissue of teeth and gums.2

 In addition to brushing your teeth, flossing, and scraping your tongue, oil pulling with sesame oil, coconut oil, or one of our specially formulated Daily Swish oils is a safe and effective bonus to a healthy oral hygiene routine.

 What Is Oil Pulling?

 Oil pulling is the act of taking a small amount of oil and swishing it around one’s teeth and gums—not unlike an Ayurvedic mouthwash.

 According to traditional methods, kavala was the oral cleansing technique now referred to as oil pulling, where a comfortable amount of oil is held in the mouth and gargled or pulled through the teeth and around the tongue and gums.3